Daniel Maa Boumsong: Inter Milan

 Born in Ngambe, Maa Boumsong joined Internazionale in 2005, age 18.
 He arrived Italy for 2004 Torneo di Viareggio and escaped from the squad to seek asylum.
 Due to FIGC regulation, he could only signed by an Italian club after 1 year legal residence, which he trained with a Novara local teams before joined Inter.
 Maa Boumsong was included in the first team at the end of 2004–05 season, playing in end-season and pre-season friendlies.
 He also named in UEFA Champions League 25-men senior squad, as he was not eligible to List B. A regular in the Primavera youth team, Maa Boumsong made his competitive debut on 30 November 2005, winning Parma in 2005–06 Coppa Italia.
-On week later, he made his Champions League/European debut against Rangers.
+One week later, he made his Champions League/European debut against Rangers.
 He only able to make his Serie A debut near the end of the season, which he was the starting midfielder.
 That season he won Coppa Italia with both first team and the Primavera team.
 Later, the FIGC also assigned Inter the 2005–06 Serie A title following the 2006 Italian football scandal.